The 8 Best Cafes in Chiang Mai, Thailand

 There are literally hundreds of cafes in Chiang Mai (and I'm not including the street stalls that serve Thai-style coffee), and bear in mind that you can walk from one side of the city to the other in less than an hour.

-Having choices in life is great - however having TOO many choices can lead to overwhelm and decision fatigue. (if you are interested in this topic, check out the book: ‘The Paradox of Choice’) In this case, I was experiencing both.
+Having choices in life is great - however having TOO many choices can lead to overwhelm and decision fatigue.
+In this case, I was experiencing both.

 It was at this moment that I asked myself: "Is there such a thing as too many coffee shops?"